Public Wi-Fi Security Risks

 Use Antivirus Software

-Protect your device by installing and consistently updating reputable antivirus software to detect and defend against malware threats.
+Protect your device by installing and regularly updating reputable antivirus software to detect and defend against malware threats.
 This essential tool identifies and eliminates malicious software, viruses, and other security risks, fortifying the security of your device and data.

 Conclusion